 "Yep!
 The tech is upgraded, the work is done, and chef Cyborg's making lunch!"
-He entered the kitchen in search of food.
+He joined Starfire in the kitchen, searching for food.
 "Want something to eat Rae?"

 Though it was already past noon, Raven didn't have much of an appetite.
 She sat at the kitchen table, engaged in a novel she had just bought yesterday.
 "I'll make something in a minute," she replied.
 The common room was peacefully quiet this morning.
 The soft clanking of Cyborg's tools and Starfire's contented humming were a perfect background to Raven's reading.

 "Dude!"
 Beast Boy exclaimed as he sauntered through the door to the common room.
 Well, Raven thought with a frown, there goes that.

 Beast Boy assessed the changes to the common room tech.
 "Sweet, the TV's back up!
 Wanna play some video games, Cy?" he asked, wiggling his eyebrows.
-Cyborg, who by now had built a hefty, meaty sub, grinned.
+Cyborg, who by now had built a hefty sub, grinned.

 "I'm ready to kick your skinny green butt!" he taunted, scarfing his sandwich and hopping over the couch to join Beast Boy.

 "Boys," Raven sighed as she closed her book.
 "No matter how old they get, they still act like idiots."

 Starfire giggled at the pair, who hadn't played games in a while.
 For one, the Titan's computers had been down for a few days as Cyborg updated them.
 But as the two grew older, they found more "adult" activities to occupy themselves with.
-They spent most of their free time out on Jump City's club scene drinking and partying, though they were still up for a few rounds of the latest Mega-Monkeys every now and then.
+They spent most of their free time enjoying Jump City's nightlife, though they were still up for a few rounds of the latest Mega-Monkeys now and then.

 Raven moved into the kitchen calmly as she prepared a cup of tea and some fruit for a light lunch.
 As she worked, she caught a glimpse of her reflection in the surface of the refrigerator and her eyes lingered a little longer than usual.
 What had caught her attention was her hair—it was getting long, almost brushing her shoulders.
 It was time for a trim.
 This afternoon, perhaps, she thought.